twentyOne2x/attnmarkets/docs/attn-market-pt-yt-design.md

 ### YT Market Creation
 - YT/PT tokens are minted on migration but liquidity pools are not auto-created; LPs or attn-owned vaults seed markets when demand warrants, mirroring Pendle’s opt-in liquidity model.
-- By default the protocol sweeps YT cash flows into the Stable Yield Vault, converting fees into a stablecoin basket and minting `attnUSD` shares. `attnUSD` acts as the primary yield-bearing stablecoin for the protocol, and concentrating liquidity on PT/quote and `attnUSD`/quote pairs keeps depth simple.
+- By default the protocol sweeps YT cash flows into the Stable Yield Vault, converting fees into a stablecoin basket that backs `attnUSD` shares minted by stablecoin LPs. `attnUSD` acts as the primary yield-bearing stablecoin for the protocol, and concentrating liquidity on PT/quote and `attnUSD`/quote pairs keeps depth simple.
 - Creators can opt out and keep a standalone YT mint if their community wants a dedicated YT/quote market; governance can spin up those pools later without impacting the core vault.
 - Curated “standard maturities” (1D, 1W, 1M) receive protocol-owned liquidity to ensure price discovery, while long-tail tranches rely on external LP incentives.
 - Fixed-maturity YT can also be listed in auction houses or OTC order books for creators seeking forward sales without continuous AMM exposure.